Accessing AuthAction Management API with M2M Application

 Section titled “Step 5: Troubleshooting and Permissions”If you encounter a 401 Unauthorized error:

-- Verify permissions: Ensure your M2M application has authorized to the AuthAction Management API.
+- Verify permissions: Ensure your M2M application has been authorized for the AuthAction Management API.

 - Check the audience: Ensure the

-in your token request matches your AuthAction domain (e.g.,https://<tenant>.<region>.authaction.com
+audiencein your token request matches your AuthAction domain (e.g.,https://<tenant>.<region>.authaction.com).

-Section titled “✅ Key Takeaways”- M2M applications allow backend services to interact with APIs securely, using access tokens obtained via the client credentials flow.
+Section titled “Summary”- M2M applications allow backend services to interact with APIs securely, using access tokens obtained via the client credentials flow.

 - Properly configure the AuthAction Management API permissions in your M2M application.